timroster/multi-tenancy-documentation/documentation/serverless-via-ibm-code-engine/ce-verify-the-created-instances.md

 Maybe you have to log on 5 times again, in case the Code Engine has scaled to zero before.

 ![](../images/initial_automated_setup_for_serverless//Multi-Tenancy-automatic-running-example-02.gif)

+#### How to move on?

+You can move with the CI/CD part or skip that part and continue with [Clean-Up](https://ibm.github.io/multi-tenancy-documentation/serverless-via-ibm-code-engine/ce_clean_up/) of the services and applications on IBM Cloud.